modlee-ai/modlee/docs/README.md

 At the moment we support modalities of `images` & `text`, and tasks of `classification`, with more coming soon.
 Let us know which modalities and tasks you'd prefer on our [Discord](https://discord.com/invite/m8YDbWDvrF) in the package-feature-brainstorming channel.
 If you're excited about what we're building, help us support your use case by contributing to our [Github](https://github.com/modlee-ai/modlee/blob/main/docs/CONTRIBUTING.md).

-To go through a full recommendation example in more detail, check out [Benchmark with model recommendations](https://docs.modlee.ai/notebooks/recommend.html)
+Build your own Modlee model recommendation pipeline and connect your data today or go through a full recommendation example in more detail: [Benchmark with model recommendations](https://docs.modlee.ai/notebooks/recommend.html).

 ### Explore & document